 We’ve been campaigning to make train companies to improve compensation arrangements for delayed passengers.
 We successfully convinced the government, regulator and train companies to clean up the compensation system.

-But after a summer of discontent, we’re now in a winter of misery and passengers are suffering with rail services that don’t even deliver the basics.
+Passengers are suffering with rail services that don’t even deliver the basics.
 Enough is enough.
 We want:

 – Train companies to respect passenger rights and comply with the law;